 Spend just six months with an Executive Coach and you will be a more effective leader while also changing the trajectory of your career.
 Spend a year or two with an Executive Coach, and you will not only ignite your career, but you can positively change the entire trajectory of the educational institution where you lead.

-If you’re curious about the many additional ways working with an Executive Coach can help make you a stronger leader, then contact me.
+If you’re curious about the many additional ways working with an Executive Coach can help make you a stronger leader, contact me at [email protected].
 I’ll be happy to walk you through the Executive Coaching process that I’ve used to help executives at some of the top colleges and universities on the planet hone their leadership skills, develop a winning Executive Presence, and lead their organizations to greater heights.
 It would be my pleasure to do the same for you.